pboes/Connect-Telegram-Bot-to-Google-Sheets/README.md

 # Connect Telegram Bot to Google Sheets
 Connect Telegram Bot to Google Sheets via Google Apps Scripts.
 This video explains all steps in detail: https://www.youtube.com/watch?v=24EyItKfm50&list=PLGGHwNnXfci86dfqIVLc5l391SPk-RX1F

+UPDATE PAUL BOES: This bot is used by my family to organise a shared van.
+The only functional addition to the original forked repository is a passphrase that users have to include at the beginning so as to prevent uninvited people to manipulate the sheet.
+Also, the possibility to target individual sheets is removed as it is unnecessary for our purposes.

 ## Step 1: Setting up the Telegram Bot
 - Go to [Telegram for Web](https://web.telegram.org/)
 - Search for BothFather